DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/couplebreak.md

 - *get_couplebreak_event_name*: returns a couplebreak event's name

 There are also macros with values relevant to couplebreak, namely the couplebreak event Ids and flag positions.
-These could have been static const variables, but macros can be used in switch statements, making for prettier code.
+These could have been static const variables, but macros can be used in switch statements, making way for prettier code.

 ### Data stream API